arindam9851/Begginer-Workmanager/README.md

 # Begginer-Workmanager

+WorkManager is an API that makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or the device restarts.

 Work Manager is a componet of android JETPACK and it is bassically for scheduking background task.
 Task may run immediately or an appropriate time.
 Example:-  Backing up data to the server etc